 Different approaches to the retailer-supplier relationship

 When it comes to the retailer-supplier relationship, there are a few different approaches that retailers generally take.
-Hopefully this will give you an idea of where you fit in and how this positioning could change in the future.
+Hopefully, this will give you an idea of where you fit in and how this positioning could change in the future.
 Below is a quick overview of each.
-For a more detailed understanding of the different approaches to category management take a look at this blog.
+For a more detailed understanding of the different approaches to category management, take a look at this article.

 This is a hands-on approach for the retailer and provides them full control over the whole process.
 The retailer also funds the process.
 Although the retailer takes full control of the process they also call on suppliers for input as and when needed.